Frequently asked questions

 A: At this point no, but who knows in the future?
 Tim is hoping that the answer to this question is eventually a resounding YES!!!

-There are other opportunities to have your work published here at Wizards Keep though, through the occasional artwork competitions, which up to press have included prizes, which have seen the winning entries within the Worlds End Colouring Book and one, which ran for the winning entry to see print within the Worlds End Sketch Book - There is also the NEW Colouring & Storybook Competition, the prize for which is to become the colourist on a Worlds End Project - PLEASE SEE THE NEWS PAGES AND HOME PAGE FOR MORE DETAILS.
+There are other opportunities to have your work published here at Wizards Keep though, through the occasional artwork competitions, which up to press have included prizes, which have seen the winning entries within the Worlds End Colouring & Storybook Book and one, which ran for the winning entry to see print within the Worlds End Sketch Book - There was also a NEW Colouring Competition, the prize for which is to become the colourist on a Worlds End Project, which was announced as work on a Worlds End themed A4 Poster - PLEASE SEE THE NEWS PAGES AND HOME PAGE FOR MORE DETAILS ON FUTURE COMPETITIONS.

 Q: Will you be publishing any other creators' work?